Electoral Action of Poles in Lithuania – Christian Families Alliance: External relations

 LLRA is a member of the Europe-wide anti-federalist Alliance of European Conservatives and Reformists (AECR), along with both Law and Justice from Poland.
 It is also member of the AECR's associated political grouping, the European Conservatives and Reformists, having resisted intensive lobbying from the Polish Civic Platform to join the EPP group, to which Civic Platform belong and to which LLRA had been considered likely to join.
 Its youth wing belongs to the European Young Conservatives.

-The party currently sits with fellow centre-right party Freedom and Justice and the centre-left Lithuanian Regions Party in the "Regions Political Group" in the Seimas.
-They have agreed an electoral alliance with the Lithuanian Russian Union.
+Since 2008, the party is actively collaborating with the Russian Alliance (Русский альянс) and previously formed an electoral alliance with the Lithuanian Russian Union.

 The party has received criticism from some Polish politicians for its support and connections to Russian politicians.

-This ceased following the beginning of the 2022 Russian invasion of Ukraine, when the party condemned Russia's actions and took a pro-Ukraine stance.
+The LLRA is criticized by ethnic Pole Robert Duchniewicz (LSDP), who was elected mayor of the Vilnius District Municipality in 2023 and described it as "the victory not only of the Vilnius district, but also the entire Lithuania".
+Moreover, Robert Duchnevič and Ewelina Dobrowolska publicly stated that the "tomaševskians should not be called as party of the Poles".

+In May 2023, Mateusz Morawiecki, the Prime Minister of Poland, awarded Stanisław Pieszko (member of the central board of the LLRA, who in the past refrained during a parliamentary voting for adopting the Act of March 11 in 1990) and Waldemar Tomaszewski with the badges of honor for services to the Polish diaspora.
+The awarding was described by the Lithuanian media as a scandal, was criticized in the Polish media and by Lithuanian politicians (e.g. signatories Rimvydas Valatka, Česlav Okinčic), and the Lithuanian Minister of Foreign Affairs discussed it with the Polish ambassador in Lithuania.